-The content inside {%foo: ... %} is target-specific and will only be interpreted by the backend foo, and ignored by the others.
+The content inside {%foo: ... %} is target-specific and will be interpreted only by the backend foo, and ignored by other backends.
 The backends of the distribution are latex, html, texi and man.
 If no target is specified (syntax {% ... %}), latex is chosen by default.
 Custom generators may support their own target prefix.